kpikl/JOB-APPLICATIONS/README.md

 # JOB-APPLICATIONS
-Templates for job applications intended for young professionals, but can be used and personalised by anyone.
+Templates for job applications (CV, Cover letter) intended for young professionals, but can be used and personalised by anyone.

 The repo contains:
 1. CV TEMPLATE .tex file